BeReal-Candidates/backend-go-test/README.md

 - Clients can have started scrolling from any post (they don't always ask for the last `PAGE_SIZE` posts)
 - We don't want you to add a database engine or any go library, you can only use what Golang and this current repository provide.
-- Keep the complexity low for all 3 operations (Add/Get/Delete): over a million of posts are discoverable.
+- Keep the time complexity low for all 3 operations (Add/Get/Delete): over a million of posts are discoverable.
-- Your code should be production-ready.
+- Your code should be production-ready, meaning well-organized, well-tested, and high performance.